Pakihi - te kimi i ngā mōhiohio Kamupene Business - finding Company information

 - Ministry of Business, Innovation and Employment (MBIE)

 Established in 1986 it enforces legislation that promotes competition in New Zealand markets and prohibits misleading and deceptive conduct by traders.
 Much valuable company and industry information is contained within the Case Register section, as it includes company's submissions and Commission decisions (often including industry overviews).

 Lists companies in nine primary biotechnology industry sectors.

-New Zealand Trade and Enterprise's Invest in New Zealand features a investment opportunities for New Zealand business, with profiles as well as links to reports and publications for the following: tourism, high value manufacturing, primary production, infrastructure, food and beverage, and technology.
+This site from New Zealand Trade and Enterprise features investment opportunities for New Zealand business, with profiles as well as links to reports and publications for the following: tourism, high value manufacturing, primary production, infrastructure, food and beverage, and technology.

-If you are an Investor: the questions you need answered are:
+If you are an investor, the questions you need answered are:

 - What is the company's financial condition and history?

 - Is the company involved in any legal action?